sahmed0/spotify-playlist-manager/README.md

 ---

-## 🤖 Automated Workflows
+## Automated Workflows
 This repository includes a GitHub Actions workflow (`.github/workflows/daily_sync.yml`) designed to run the sorter automatically every 24 hours.
 *   It caches the `state.db` file between runs to maintain incremental sync state.
 *   It uses GitHub Secrets to securely inject your API credentials.

 ---

-## 🛡️ License
+## License
-This project is licensed under the **MIT Licence**.

-This means you are free to use, copy, modify, and distribute the software for any purpose, including commercial applications, provided that the original copyright notice and this permission notice are included in all copies or substantial portions of the software.
+Copyright © 2026 Sajid Ahmed

+This program is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License** as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**; without even the implied warranty of **MERCHANTABILITY** or **FITNESS FOR A PARTICULAR PURPOSE**.

-*See the [LICENSE](LICENSE) file for the full text.*
+See the [LICENSE](LICENSE) file for more details.